“A Posture of Persistence”

 May even depend upon God hearing our every need.

-Pray with confidence, knowing that God will respond.
+Pray with confidence, trusting that God will respond.